Quantum geodesic flows and curvature: Introduction

 where $X$ has components $X^\mu$ in local coordinates and $R_{\mu\nu}$ is the Ricci tensor associated to the connection.
 The latter would normally be the Levi-Civita connection but in fact the theory at this level does not require a metric, just a linear connection.
-This gives striking new way of thinking about the familiar connection in GR between the Ricci tensor and the change of position of nearby objects in geodesic motion.
-In section~\ref{secR} we propose noncommutative versions of the two terms as $-F(X)$ and $-R(X)$ respectively, with the split as suggested by good properties with respect to $*$.
+This gives a striking new way of thinking about the familiar connection in GR between the Ricci tensor and the change of position of nearby objects in geodesic motion.
+We also show how the classical role of the Riemann curvature as controlling geodesic deviation looks in this new language.
+In Section~\ref{secR}, we propose noncommutative versions of the two terms displayed above as $-F(X)$ and $-R(X)$ respectively, with the split suggested by good properties with respect to $*$.
 We see in the noncommutative examples how the `Ricci quadratic form' $R(X)$ compares with the naive Ricci tensor in the current non-canonical approach.
-We do not believe this to be the last work on the topic but it can be viewed as an attempt to look at the problem from a fresh angle.
-The $2\times 2$ quantum matrices are treated in Section~\ref{secmat}, the fuzzy sphere in Section~\ref{secfuz} and the q-sphere in Section~\ref{secqsph}.
-By fuzzy sphere we mean the standard quantisation of a coadjoint orbit in $su_2^*$ as a quotient of $U(su_2)$ by a fixed value of the quadratic Casimir, equipped now with the 3-dimensional but rotationally invariant differential calculus in \cite[Ex~1.46]{BegMa} and quantum Riemannian geometry from \cite{LirMa}.
-But the theory also applies to its finite-dimensional matrix algebra quotients also of interest\cite{Str,Var,Mad}.
-By $q$-sphere we mean the base of the $q$-Hopf fibration as a subalgebra of the standard quantum group $C_q[SU_2]$ in the theory of quantum principal bundles and with quantum Riemannian geometry introduced in \cite{Ma:spi}.
-It is a member of the more general 2-parameter Podles spheres\cite{Pod} but the only one for the geometry geometry has been explored.
-The paper concludes with a Concluding Remarks section~\ref{secrem} with a discussion of directions for further work.
+We do not believe this to be the last word on the topic, but it can be viewed as a first look at the problem from a fresh angle.
+The $2\times 2$ quantum matrices are treated in Section~\ref{secmat}, the fuzzy sphere in Section~\ref{secfuz} and the $q$-sphere in Section~\ref{secqsph}.
+By fuzzy sphere, we mean the standard quantisation of a coadjoint orbit in $su_2^*$ as a quotient of $U(su_2)$ by a fixed value of the quadratic Casimir, equipped now with the 3-dimensional but rotationally invariant differential calculus\cite[Example~1.46]{BegMa} and quantum Riemannian geometry from \cite{LirMa}.
+But the theory also applies to its finite-dimensional matrix algebra quotients which are also of interest\cite{Str,Var,Mad}.
+By $q$-sphere, we mean the base of the $q$-Hopf fibration as a subalgebra of the standard quantum group $\C_q[SU_2]$ in the theory of quantum principal bundles and with the quantum Riemannian geometry introduced in \cite{Ma:spi}.
+It is a member of the more general 2-parameter Podl\`es spheres\cite{Pod} but the only one for which the quantum Riemannian geometry has been explored.
+The paper has some concluding remarks in Section~\ref{secrem} with a discussion of directions for further work.